 Meanwhile, Crystal is washing her face when she’s suddenly attacked by Silver Banshee who was hiding in a stall.
 She manages to freeze Siobhan inside before using her powers through the pipes in order to finish her off.
 However, Silver Banshee uses her supersonic cry to free herself and then blast Frost.
 Crystal gets forced back into the wall before hitting her head on the sink, causing her to get knocked out and allow Blockbuster to come in and pick her unconscious body up.

 Afterwards, Deadshot sees the two fiends carry Killer Frost back to their van and drive off.
 Floyd informs Bronze Tiger of what just happened before he drives off after them.
 A chase ensues before Silver Banshee pops up and uses her supersonic cry, blasting the Winnebago as it rolls over onto the desert landscape yet lands rightside up as our felons escape.
-Not only that, but his team’s vehicle is complete broken.
+Not only that, but his team’s vehicle is unable to start up again.
 Fortunately, Lawton’s teammates were able to follow fairly close behind having stolen a missionary school bus as they pick him up and continue on their way.

 Later, Crystal wakes up inside of a small house as she’s approached by Thawne and his cohorts.
 He tells her that he means no harm and is even impressed with her powers.
 So much so that he asks her a favor: help him get the supernatural card.
 Frost reminds him that she has a tracking device on her and that their location will get picked up by Waller and her personal task force, but Zoom offers to help her be rid of it if she helps him since he just realized how Professor Pyg is relevant to these current events.
 With Crystal convinced, Reverse-Flash then proceeds to vibrate his hand at a fast enough rate to go through her neck and safely dislodge her nanotech bomb (while encoring a minor cramp afterwards).